working-as-designed/working-as-designed.github.io/_posts/2025-05-05-helloworld.md

     - **Why?** It's easy, it's static content, it's a relatively ancient tool, and it works with github pages.
 That's all we need for now.
 This is a god time to go find a plastic baggie, because you're probably going to throw up in your mouth a little bit.
 It's Ruby!
 2. Create the github repo
    - For me, its `working-as-designed.github.io`.
 Wow! nobody claimed it already.
 So lucky.
 3. Add some content to your local repo.
-You'll want:
+You'll want these at least, but probably more depending on how fancy you get with custom theming:
     ```
     Gemfile
     _config.yml